defenseunicorns/uds-package-gitlab/docs/configuration.md

 ### Valkey HA Configuration

 The [Valkey UDS Application Package](https://github.com/defenseunicorns/uds-package-valkey) supports the HA replicated architecture ([as of v8.0.1-uds.1](https://github.com/defenseunicorns/uds-package-valkey/releases/tag/v8.0.1-uds.1)) where there is one write node (called a primary), multiple read nodes, and sentinels as side-cars who will elect a new primary in the event the existing primary goes down.
-This configuration further [documented in the repo](https://github.com/defenseunicorns/uds-package-valkey/blob/main/docs/configuration.md#high-availability).
+This configuration is further [documented in the Valkey repo](https://github.com/defenseunicorns/uds-package-valkey/blob/main/docs/configuration.md#high-availability).
 All configuration changes required to connect an HA Valkey to GitLab will be performed at the _bundle_ level.
-To connect that HA Valkey to Gitlab:
+To connect the HA Valkey to Gitlab:

 1. Perform the [configuration changes](https://github.com/defenseunicorns/uds-package-valkey/blob/main/docs/configuration.md#configuration-changes) to configure the Valkey Application Package to deploy an HA instance in your bundle.